Minor School License Info

 - Complete an Iowa-approved driver education course.

-- Hold an instruction permit and a clean driving record for at least six consecutive months immediately before applying for your minor school license.
+- Hold a valid instruction permit and maintain a clean driving record for at least six consecutive months immediately before applying for your minor school license.

-- Live 1 mile or more from the school you are enrolled in, unless a special need exists.
+- Live one mile or more from the school you are enrolled in, unless a special need exists or you live or work on a farm in Iowa.
 If you have more than one residence, where you live is the location you reside the majority of the time.

-- If you are a public school student, you must have your school superintendent, principal, or school board chair AND your parent or guardian sign Affidavit for School License (form 430021) available at the high school office, at any driver’s license issuance site or online.
-Submit completed forms to firstname.lastname@example.org
+- Have the appropriate school authority AND your parent or guardian sign an Affidavit for School License (form 430021) available at any driver’s license issuance site or online at: https://forms.iowadot.gov/BrowseForms.aspx.

-- Along with providing your completed Affidavit for School License, you may be required to complete a drive test at the driver’s license issuance site.
+- You may be required to complete a drive test at the driver’s license service center.

 WHAT CAN I DO WITH THIS LICENSE?

-This license allows you to drive without adult supervision between the hours of 5 a.m. and 10 p.m. for the following.
+This license allows you to drive without adult supervision between the hours of 5 a.m. and 10 p.m. for these reasons:

 - Drive to and from your home to the closest school bus stop.

-- Stop for fuel while on route or at the closest filling station off route.
+- Stop for fuel at the closest station to your route.

-- Use a cell phone, smartphone, tablet, or other electronic communication or entertainment device while driving.
+- Use any electronic communication or entertainment device while driving.